The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Trade shop

 The shop opens before each trial.
-On your first shop visit of the run, items are discounted: spend saved coins, refresh often, and buy as much as you can afford.
+On your first shop visit of the run, items are heavily discounted, so that is the best moment to convert saved coins into long-term power.

 Secret Training Manual — green book with Strength (fist) emblem; grants permanent training XP for Strength